 Another key difference between a virtual debit card and a physical debit card is that a virtual debit card is not connected to your business account in the same way.
 When you use a physical debit card, the funds are taken directly from your account.
 With a virtual debit card, however, the funds are taken from a prepaid account that you top up in advance.
 This account is sometimes called a ‘digital wallet’.

 What are the advantages of a virtual debit card?

 Money management and tracking: Large organisations use high-limit corporate credit cards for day-to-day business expenses, however, it is difficult to keep a track of your budget in such situations.
 That's when instant virtual debit cards come in handy.
 With these cards, you can set spending limits and get in-depth spending analytics which enables you to stick to your budgets.
 This way, you can save yourself from overspending or worrying about losing money on unnecessary aspects of the business.

 An extra layer of security: With virtual debit cards, you get an extra shield of security.
 That means that you can generate one-time use card numbers for making payments, instantly cancel them anytime you want and have an entire control of your transactions.
 Additionally, these cards allow you to create an unlimited number of virtual cards in seconds with custom spending limits.

-No hidden fees: Usually a physical debit card is linked with your bank account and transactions you make are free of cost, however, some banks might charge you for availing the ATM services or getting a physical copy of your statement.
-Whereas, instant virtual debit cards are not linked with your bank account, so there are no such hidden fees associated with them.
+No hidden fees: Usually a physical debit card is linked with your business account and transactions you make are free of cost, however, some platforms or institutions might charge you for availing the ATM services or getting a physical copy of your statement.
+Whereas, instant virtual debit cards are not linked with your account, so there are no such hidden fees associated with them.

 Easy international payments: When you're making an international payment, a physical debit card might not be of much use to you as it is difficult to find merchants who accept them.
 In such cases, a virtual debit card comes in handy as it can be used for online payments anywhere in the world.